 Take longer to look for bikes: Look carefully and look longer for motorcycles when you pull out from an intersection, driveway or parking lot.
 Motorcycles are smaller.
 They present a different sight picture than a car.
 Look longer and more carefully.

 Look for motorcycles when changing lanes: A motorcyclist may already be in or moving into the space where you want to go, so look over your shoulder as well as checking your mirrors.
 Then, check again.
 Blind spots are real.
 Motorcycles can be easily lost in a blind spot.

 Check for motorcycles when turning: Parked cars and signage can obstruct your view of a motorcycle.
 Make sure you have a clear view of an intersection before making your turn.

 Keep your distance: Driving too close to a motorcycle can intimidate a less experienced motorcyclist and eliminate your ability to react to sudden stops or turns.

 Park safely: Check for motorcyclists before opening your car door - and ensure that your passengers do the same.
 When you pull away, remember to look specifically for motorcyclists as they can accelerate faster than cars.

+Injured in an accident while riding your motorcycle?
 Call Burnett Wilson Law at (402) 810-8611 or contact us online to schedule a free consultation.